Representative Titus

 The hazards associated with a lithium-ion battery fire are varied and extend far beyond flammability.
 F-500 EA® works to extinguish battery fires on three distinct levels: flammability, explosivity, and toxicity.
 This extensive approach to lithium-ion battery suppression prioritizes the health and safety of first responders, motorists, and their communities.

-Many burning lithium-ion batteries release both explosive and toxic off-gases, making it a necessity for firefighters to exercise caution and utilize personal protective equipment.
+Many burning lithium-ion batteries create dangerous chemical reactions that release explosive, flammable, and toxic gases, making it a necessity for firefighters to exercise caution and utilize personal protective equipment.

 Minimizing Runoff

 Another factor to consider is the runoff generated from a roadside incident involving lithium-ion batteries.
 As batteries burn, they can leach a multitude of heavy metals and other harmful materials into the water used for extinguishment.
-In addition to the negative impact deploying a copious amount of water can have on the surrounding area’s resources, it can also create a hazmat incident capable of endangering locals and delaying the reopening of crucial routes post-incident.
+Deploying copious amounts of water not only depletes local resources but also creates a hazardous environmental impact.

 F-500 EA® has shown success in not only significantly limiting the amount of water required to extinguish a fire involving lithium-ion batteries, but also decreasing the concentration of hazardous substances present in runoff.